Killing of Earl Moore Jr.

-On December 18, 2022, Earl Moore Jr. died after being restrained face‐down on a stretcher by emts in Springfield, Illinois.
-Moore, who was in distress and suffering from hallucinations and alcohol withdrawal, was yelled at and dragged by EMT Peggy Finley, before she and partner Peter Cadigan strapped him to the stretcher.
+On December 18, 2022, Earl Moore Jr. died after being restrained face‐down on a stretcher by emergency medical technicians (EMTs) in Springfield, Illinois.
+Moore, who was in distress and suffering from hallucinations and alcohol withdrawal, was yelled at and dragged by Paramedic Peggy Finley, before she and partner Peter Cadigan strapped him to the stretcher.
 Moore was taken to the hospital, where he died an hour later.

 On January 9, 2023, Cadigan and Finley were charged with first-degree murder after an autopsy concluded that Moore's death was a homicide as a result of compressional and positional asphyxia.

 Death

-On the morning of December 18, 2022, police responded to a call at Moore's residence in Springfield, Illinois after a report that several people inside were in possession of firearms.
+On the morning of December 18, 2022, police responded to a call at Moore's residence in Springfield, Illinois, after a report that several people inside were in possession of firearms.
 Upon arrival, officers found Moore in medical distress after detoxing and, recognizing his need for assistance, called for an ambulance.
-EMTs Peter Cadigan and Peggy Finley subsequently arrived; during their interaction, Finley is heard yelling at Moore to “sit up” and “quit acting stupid.”
+EMT Peter Cadigan and Paramedic Peggy Finley subsequently arrived; during their interaction, Finley is heard yelling at Moore to “sit up” and “quit acting stupid.”
 Moore, who was unable to walk, was carried to the ambulance by police after he was refused assistance by Cadigan and Finley.
 The EMTs then placed him on a stretcher in a prone position and secured him with tightened straps prior to transport.
 Moore was taken to the hospital, where he later died.

 An autopsy ruled Moore's death a homicide, determining that it was caused by a "prone face‐down restraint on a EMS transportation cot/stretcher by tightened straps across the back."